-Powering the module directly from the BAT+ and GND terminals
+Powering directly from the BAT+ and GND terminals

 In some situations you may want to power the module directly from a 13.8 Vdc supply.
-This could be because this voltage supply is already available at an installation; because the power requirements for 115S modules are more than can be supplied by the "+" and "-" expansion I/O connections; or because the installation cannot meet thermal requirements when being powered from the SUP inputs (refer to "Thermal" on page 3).
+This could be because this voltage supply is already available at an installation or because the power requirements for 115S modules are more than can be supplied by the "+" and "-" expansion I/O connections.